tsw822/NoddleShop_ChatBot/README.md

 # NoddleShop_ChatBot

-This project is assignment of mobile application development.
+This project is assignment of mobile application development and assignment for system development.

+Author is Shuwen Tan, from CAD, 8666293

 The project try to create a chatbot for my Noddle Shop.
 It mimic the sms platform to communicate with customers.
 They can through this sms platform order their noddle, decide taste and topping.